proof-ladders/proof-ladders.github.io/protocols_src.md

 X25519, the length-extension property of SHA2, and other subtle properties of signatures, KEMs, AEADs,...

-In addition, it also enable to model cases where the attacker is in fact stronger than in the usual computational model, for instance by letting the attacker chose at run time the output values of a hash function, as long as it does not make any collision.
+In addition, it also enables modeling cases where the attacker is in fact stronger than in the usual computational model, for instance by letting the attacker chose at run time the output values of a hash function, as long as it does not make any collision.